USS Henley (DD-762): History

 During the Cuban Missile Crisis in the fall of 1962 over offensive missiles stationed in Cuba, Henley joined the fleet "quarantining" the island.
 Following this, she then returned to a peacetime pattern of readiness operations.

 On 1 October 1964, Henley became a Group I, Naval Reserve training ship assigned to the Anti-Submarine Warfare Component of the Naval Reserve.
 Following overhaul at Newport News, Virginia, and refresher training at Guantanamo Bay, Cuba, she began the first of numerous Naval Reserve training cruises out of Norfolk 1 May 1965.
-Manned by a nucleus crew of 100 officers and men on active duty, she cruised along the Atlantic Coast and into the Caribbean during the next eight years and provided valuable service as an at-sea training platform for hundreds of Naval Reservists.
-Into mid-1972 she continued this vital duty for officers and men of the Naval Reserve and the Nation and on July 2, 1973, the last all gun Sumner class destroyer remaining in the fleet was decommissioned.
+Manned by a nucleus crew of 100 officers and men on active duty, she cruised along the Atlantic coast and into the Caribbean Sea during the next eight years and provided valuable service as an at-sea training platform for hundreds of Naval Reservists.
+Into mid-1972 she continued this vital duty for officers and men of the Naval Reserve and the nation.
+On July 2, 1973, the last all-gun Sumner-class destroyer remaining in the fleet was decommissioned.
+She was sold for scrap on June 24, 1974, to Union Minerals & Alloy, New York for $257,122.00.